microsoft/reverse-proxy/samples/ReverseProxy.Metrics.Sample/README.md

 This sample demonstrates how to use the ReverseProxy.Telemetry.Consumption library to listen to telemetry data from YARP.
 In this case it uses the events to create a per-request data structure with detailed timings for each operation that takes place as part of the proxy operation.

-Internally YARP uses EventSource to collect telemetry events and metrics from a number of subsystems that are used toprocess the requests.
+Internally YARP uses EventSource to collect telemetry events and metrics from a number of subsystems that are used to process the requests.
 The YARP telemetry library provides wrapper classes that collect these events metrics and make them available for Consumption.
 To listen for the metrics you register classes with DI that implement an interface for each subsystem.
 Event/metric listeners will only be created for the subsystems that you register for, as each registration has performance implications.

 The subsystems are:
 - **Proxy** which represents the overall proxy operation, and success or failure.